 About two dozen pieces of candy (a dozen apiece) later, I told them that they did not have to eat every single piece then and there if they didn’t want to; they could save some for later.
 I might as well have been shouting upwind in a hurricane.

-Since lollipops take so long to eat, I finally convinced the girls to stop when they were each down to nothing left but a few Dum-Dums, which are not as rare a commodity in my house as I might wish (since when does every bank teller and grocery-store pharmacist hand out lollipops?
-Maybe it’s just something specific to this part of the country, but I now try to avoid these errands when the girls are in the car, lest they start clamoring for lollipops) – and hence not as exclusively associated with Halloween around here as pure chocolate, or pure sugar-in-non-lollipop-form, would be.
+Since lollipops take so long to eat, I finally convinced the girls to stop when they were each down to nothing left but a few Dum-Dums, which are not as rare a commodity in my house as I might wish.
+(Since when does every bank teller and grocery-store pharmacist hand out lollipops?
+Maybe it’s just something specific to this part of the country, but I now try to avoid these errands when the girls are in the car, lest they start clamoring for lollipops).
+Hence they are not as closely associated with Halloween around here as pure chocolate, or pure sugar-in-non-lollipop-form.

 The period of time immediately after The Candy Binge reminds me a little of when we used to feed catnip to my mom’s three cats on Christmas Day.
 “Go crazy!” is the response you’d expect, but actual results varied from one cat to the next.
 We only had one cat who got really silly and nutso; the second ran around like a maniac for a little while, burning off endless energy, while the third just got really mellow and sleepy.

 Having been raised in a household where (far as I can recall) candy was carefully rationed, doled out only after balanced meals had been consumed, I was raised to believe that ODing on candy would lead to an extreme sugar rush, possibly culminating in spontaneous explosion, or at least a fearsome tummyache.
 None of these things happened.
 Instead, Kimmie resembled Cat #2 above, while Essie was more akin to Cat #3.